TriPSs/Moneybird-API/README.md

 To use the Moneybird API client, the following things are required:
 + Get yourself a Moneybird account.
 [Can be done here!](https://www.moneybird.nl/aanmelden/)
 + Create a personal access token.
 [Can be done here!](https://moneybird.com/user/applications/new)
 + Get your administration id.
+(Login in to your account and the id will be in the url)

 ## Development